tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     to protect your own confidential information of a similar nature.
-User will not issue any press release or make any other public communication with respect to this Agreement or your use of the Tigris Object Storage Service without Tigris Data’s prior written consent, in each instance.
+User will not issue any press release or make any other public communication with respect to this Agreement or your use of the Tigris Object Storage Service without Tigris Data's prior written consent, in each instance.

-    22.6 **Privacy Policy.** Please read the Tigris Data Privacy Policy (the “Privacy Policy”) carefully for information relating to our collection, use, storage, and disclosure of your personal information.
+    22.6 **Privacy Policy.** Please read the Tigris Data Privacy Policy (the "Privacy Policy") carefully for information relating to our collection, use, storage, and disclosure of your personal information.
 The Tigris Data Privacy Policy is incorporated by this reference into, and made a part of, this Agreement.